intel/dffml/docs/arch/alice/discussion/0000/index.md

 #### Volume 1: Alice's Adventures in Wonderland

+> We build Alice the Software Architect

 - [Down the Rabbit-Hole](https://github.com/intel/dffml/discussions/1369#discussioncomment-2663771)

 #### Volume 2: Alice and the Art of Strategy

+> We step inside the matrix as we visualize Alice's thoughts

 -

 #### Volume 3: Alice and the Strategy of Art (mind control)

+> We explore attack vectors in depth to understand how Alice can maintain integrity to her strategic principles in the hostile environment that is the open network.
+We explore active learning defensive strategies and visualize them similarly to how we did in our previous volume.

 -